233 W. Michigan Ave., Clinton, MI 49236

 After 30 years, I still follow the premise to treat each of my clients as though they were family and each of my patients as though they were my own.
 And I thank each and every one of them for giving me that opportunity.

-Dr. Nicole Fischhoff, Veterinarian
+Dr. Nicole Pattee, Veterinarian

 Dr. Nicole is a Lenawee County native, beginning her undergraduate degree at Central Michigan University, then finishing at Adrian College.
 She received her doctorate from Michigan State University at the beginning of 2023.